 So what's new in Popular Author?

-ImageAt long last "The Human House" is now available as a book.
-This book gathers together all the articles which originally appeared in the Auckland Star along with a Prologue and an Epilogue.
-It is available for $39.97 from either John Balasoglou or Parsons Bookshop.
-If you prefer it is also available directly from the publisher through this web site, for $40 including packing and postage.
+"The Human House" is now available as a book.
+Itgathers together all the articles which originally appeared in the Auckland Star along with a Prologue and an Epilogue.
+It is available for $40 from John Balasoglou or for $35, or $40 including packing and postage, from Karaka Bay Press, through this web site.
 You will find a review at www.tony-watkins.com/content/view/486/20/

 I have always liked the form of the Letter to the Editor.
 A good letter should be like a haiku, short and yet saying much more than is obvious at first.